Rohithmarktricks/DDPG_Continuous_Control/README.md

 ## Solving the environemnt

 ### Option 1: Solve the environment with single agent.
-(This Repository)

  - The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
+ - You may refer to `train_agent.py` module.
+1 agent is assigned with 1 brain, which encapsulates the decision making process.

 ### Option 2: Solve the environment with 20 identical agents.
-(Future Work, yet to be implemented)

-The barrier for solving the second verion of the environment is slightly different, to take into account the presence of many agents.
+- The barrier for solving the second verion of the environment is slightly different, to take into account the presence of many agents.
 In particular, the agents must get an average score of +30 over 100 consecutive episodes, and over all agents).
-Specifically,

-After each episode, we add up the rewards that each agent received(withoug discounting), to get a score for each agent.
+Specifically, After each episode, we add up the rewards that each agent received(withoug discounting), to get a score for each agent.
 This yeilds 20 (potentially different) scores.
 We then take the average of those 20 scores.

-This yields an average score for each episode (where the average is over all 20 agents).
+- This yields an average score for each episode (where the average is over all 20 agents).
+- You may refer to `train_agent_dist.py` module.
+Due to hardware limitations and training time constraint, I have used the strategy to assing 1 brain to 20 agents.

 Installation and getting started with: